 What is Git?

 You might find updating and keep backups of your projects after time to time updating or releasing new builds for your project.
-So a project could be anything, right from a web application, (which may contain HTML, CSS, JS or JSON files) to an IoT's python sets of code for Audrino.
-Anything can be stored, reused, shared for collaboration and this can be done both in public as well as in private mode.
+So a project could be anything, right from a web application (which may contain HTML, CSS, JS, or JSON files) to an IoT's python sets of code for Audrino.
+Anything can be stored, reused, shared for collaboration, and this can be done both in public as well as in private mode.
 Git keeps a history of every project, i.e., Git keeps track of every change made by any member of the collaboration team.
-Moreover, it allows developers to work simultaneously on the same project, which does not collide or clashes with each other's changes on that particular project.
+Moreover, it allows developers to work simultaneously on the same project, which does not collide or clash with each other's changes on that particular project.

 Some Advantages of Git